-- 1. If a problem exists, the Truancy personnel shall send letter #1 to the parent or guardian of the child indicating there is an attendance problem and a meeting has been scheduled to discuss the absences.
+If a problem exists, the Truancy personnel shall send letter #1 to the parent or guardian of the child indicating there is an attendance problem and a meeting has been scheduled to discuss the absences.
 It may be sent via certified mail, return receipt requested, delivered to addressee only, as well as by regular mail.
 It may also be personally served on the parent or guardian.
 Each parent or guardian must receive their own copy of the letter if they do not live in the same house.
-For single family households, address the letter to both parents. - Additional strategies are included in the addendum as interventions that may be used. - 2.
-The school meeting must include the child, the child's parent or guardian, Truancy personnel and other appropriate school officials.
+For single family households, address the letter to both parents.

+Additional strategies are included in the addendum as interventions that may be used.

+- 2. The school meeting must include the child, the child's parent or guardian, Truancy personnel and other appropriate school officials.
 An agreement should be reached regarding attendance and must include the requirement that the youth will resume regular and consecutive school attendance.
 An agreement must be signed.
 Consequences should be discussed in the event truancy remains a problem.
 Educational and referral services will be offered as well as services provided through the Youth Intervention Specialist.
 If the parent/guardian or student refuses to attend or sign the agreement then note their refusal on the form and keep with the file for future processing if behavior continues. - 3.
-The Truancy personnel will give all of the child's teachers and school principal a copy of the letter sent to the parents and the attendance agreement so attendance can be monitored and reported to the Truancy personnel.

-4. If the child misses school two times in the next 30 calendar days or 3 more times in the next three months, the Truancy personnel may request a Truancy Conference with the Court.
-The school will send letter #2 to parents at this time and contact the Court Services Coordinator.
-The Court will send a letter to the family and schedule the Truancy Conference.
-The Court Services Coordinator, Local School Representative with knowledge of the student, Youth Intervention Specialist (optional) and the Truancy Officer (mandatory) will meet with the parent or guardian and the child.
-A parent/guardian and the child must attend the meeting.
+The Truancy personnel will give all of the child's teachers and school principal a copy of the letter sent to the parents and the attendance agreement so attendance can be monitored and reported to the Truancy personnel. - 4.
+If the child misses school two times in the next 30 calendar days or 3 more times in the next three months, the Truancy personnel may file a -truancy petition.
+The school will send letter #2 to the parents at this time.
+The Court will send notice of a hearing to appropriate parties.
+A parent/guardian and the child must attend the hearing in conjunction with the petitioner